 Student non-attendance is managed by counselling each student, in order to determine their individual circumstances; families are informed and invited to attend an interview with the Director of Welfare and Operations to discuss strategies to improve student attendance.
-All students have their attendance monitored daily in the Tutor Group class, held every morning and recorded on Denbigh.
-The Student Services Officer contacts the parents/guardians of students who are absent to determine and record a reason for absence.
-Students who have a poor attendance record and after liaising with parents are referred to the Student Liaison Officer for follow up and to the NSW Office of the Children's Guardian.
+All students have their attendance monitored daily in the Tutor Group class held every morning.
+The School conducted online lessons during the end of Term 1 and into Term 2 and attendances were recorded on the school's electronic recording system, Denbigh.
+The Student Services Officers contacted parents/guardians of the students who were absent from school to determine and record a reason for their absence.
+Students who have a poor attendance record and after liaising with parents are referred to the Student Liaison Officer for follow up and to Children Services.

-In addition for international students three warning letters are issued to all students and their parents/guardians whose attendance falls below 95%, 90% and 85%, and this is followed up with counselling sessions and daily monitoring of student attendance by the Student Services Officer and Tutor Group Teachers.
-A Final Letter is issued when a student's attendance falls below 80%, cancelling their enrolment at the school and are reported on PRISMS to the Department of Home Affairs.
+In addition, for international students three warning letters are issued to all students and their parents/guardians whose attendance falls below 95%, 90% and 85%, and this is followed up with counselling sessions and daily monitoring of student attendance by the Student Services Officer and Tutor Group Teachers.
+A Final Letter (Fourth 4th Letter) is issued when a student's attendance falls below 80%, cancelling their enrolment at the school and are reported on PRISMS to the Department of Home Affairs.

 It must also be noted that the Australian Government allows international students to change providers after completing six months of the Principal Course.
 It is therefore attractive for students to change schools or move to other colleges to undertake VET courses, especially when they find the challenge of the Preliminary and HSC Courses too difficult.
-The school offers assistance to improve their academic performance throughout the process through counselling from the Director of Curriculum and/or the Director of Welfare and prior to them leaving the school.
+The school offers assistance to improve their academic performance throughout the process of counselling and prior to them leaving the school.